-- Construction of the project would materially impair historic built resources or their setting through the upgrade of rail in the existing Caltrain right-of-way and addition of new railrelated infrastructure for both alternatives. - Both alternatives would contribute considerably to cumulative significant demolition, destruction, relocation of historic resources or their settings due to construction in combination with past, present, and future projects.
+Construction of the project would materially impair historic built resources or their setting through the upgrade of rail in the existing Caltrain right-of-way and addition of new railrelated infrastructure for both alternatives.

 7.2 Project Benefits

 The San Francisco to San Jose Project Section is being proposed, despite these unavoidable adverse effects under NEPA and significant and unavoidable impacts under CEQA, based on the benefits listed in the following subsections and identified in Chapter 1, Project Purpose, Need, and Objectives, and in Chapter 3.